Funerals at Ascension

 The Three Components of Funeral Rites

-begins the Funeral Rites and is the time when family and friends of the deceased gather to reflect upon that person’s life and express their own feelings.
-The Vigil is usually held at the funeral home/mortuary during visitation, either the evening before or in the morning prior to the funeral liturgy.
-This rite may include prayers, scripture readings, a homily, prayer of the faithful, concluding rite, and eulogies.
-The rosary, or a portion of it, or other devotionals may also be included in this service.
-If you would like this to be hosted by Ascension, please ask for more information.
+The Vigil Service (Wake) begins the Funeral Rites and is the time when family and friends of the deceased gather to reflect upon that person’s life and express their own feelings.
+The Vigil is usually held at the funeral home/mortuary during visitation on the evening before the funeral liturgy.
+This rite may include prayers, scripture, a homily, petitions, and eulogies.
+The rosary or other devotionals may also be included.

-The Rite of Committal (Burial) consists of a Scripture reading and short prayers led by a priest, deacon, or prepared layperson near the final resting place of the deceased person, such as the gravesite, mausoleum, or cemetery chapel.
-This concludes the Funeral Rites.
+The Rite of Committal (Burial) concludes the Funeral Rites and consists of Scripture and short prayers.
+It takes place near the final resting place of the deceased person, such as the gravesite, mausoleum, or cemetery chapel.

 Rituals & Symbols